varya/steroids/_posts/cloud_services/2013-08-01-plugin-config.markdown

 ]
 {% endhighlight %}

-The repo must have a adhere to Cordova's [plugin.xml][plugin-xml-spec] specification for the platforms you want to target.
+Our Build Service uses the [plugman](https://github.com/apache/cordova-plugman) tool for adding plugins to your custom builds, so your plugin repo must adhere to Cordova's [plugin.xml][plugin-xml-spec] specification, for the platforms you want to target.

+On iOS, our plugins currently require [ARC support](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html), so make sure the code compiles using ARC.

 ## Known issue